 Voter Registration & Elections

 Voters can check their registration status using the online Citizen Portal or by calling our office.
 Most voters who wish to register for the first time or update their registration can complete the process online.
 Please contact our office if you would like to request a paper voter registration application (PDF).
-The drop box outside of our office will be available to accept registration applications and other voter paperwork beginning November 30.

 As of July 1, 2020, voters no longer need a reason to apply for a mail ballot.
 Voters with a Virginia DMV-issued ID may apply online for a mail ballot.
 If you do not have a Virginia Driver’s License, you can print the mail ballot application (PDF).
 Upon completion you can mail, email, or fax (434-970-3249) the application to our office.
 Voters may also call us to request that a paper application be mailed to them.
 Ballots start going out about 45 days prior to the election.
 Once your ballot has been mailed, you can follow its progress through the United States Postal Service by using Ballot Scout.